cometbft/cometbft/spec/legacy/reactors/block_sync/README.md

 # BlockSync Reactor

+> NOTE: This is legacy documentation with outdated information.

-The Blockchain Reactor's high level responsibility is to enable peers who are far behind the current state of the consensus to quickly catch up by downloading many blocks in parallel, verifying their commits, and executing them against the ABCI application.
+The BlockSync Reactor's high level responsibility is to enable peers who are far behind the current state of the consensus to quickly catch up by downloading many blocks in parallel, verifying their commits, and executing them against the ABCI application.